 The cranes share a coastline with the world’s largest concentration of refineries and petrochemical plants, which stretches from their refuge eastward to the Louisiana border.
 Dow Chemical Co.
-(DOW)’s Seadrift plant, one of the largest water users on the river system, sits across the bay from the refuge.
+(DOW:US)’s Seadrift plant, one of the largest water users on the river system, sits across the bay from the refuge.

 The judge determined that mismanagement by Texas water regulators resulted in the deaths of 23 endangered cranes in 2009.
 She ordered the state to devise a water-sharing plan that accommodates historic water rights while allowing enough fresh water to reach the coastal marsh where the endangered flock spends the winter.

 “This is a serious, constitutional-scale fight the state is embarking on,” Jim Blackburn, the lead attorney for a coalition of coastal tourism and environmentalists who sued to protect the cranes, said.
 “The state’s hard-nosed denial approach to our future water problems is short sighted.
 The state will lose because the cranes are important and creative future alternative water supplies are important.”